SanderSMFISH/Bioimage_analysis_practical/README.md

 conda env create --name practical --file practical.yml

 This tells anaconda to create a new environment, which is named "practical".
+In the file practical.yml all the python libraries that need to be installed for this new enviroment are outlined.

 After the environment is created, we need to activate it.
 Type: